poole/lanyon/_posts/2014-08-03-Tags-introduced-to the-blog.md

 twitteraka: jzoaka
 ---

-# Tags are pretty fine and we like it
+Tags are pretty fine and we like it

-This if small step for manking but big step for trap9.io :-)
+###This is a small step for mankind but a big step for trap9.io :-)

-* _a first post
+* a first post
-* _a first feature implemented
+* a first feature implemented
-* _a first text in markdown
+* a first text in markdown
-* _.... want more first's ... come on .. three is my favorite number ... urnotgonnagetmore :-)
+* .... want more firsts ... come on .. three is my favorite number ... urnotgonnagetmore[^1] :-)

+[^1]: Yes.
+This is my first joke here and there will be more ubet.